A dog by any other name….?

 A dog’s name might tell you the personality their humans want them to have.
 If I worked in the “Woof Wash” mobile dog pampering service I’d be worried if I saw clients called Tyson or Brutus booked in for the day.

 Some of the names are the same ones given to new humans, like Jessica, Millie or Ruby.
+A guest post bya dog called Jessica is included in my post Dog Language.
 Those could be the unused favourite names left over from searches in the Baby Names book.
 They make the dog seem more like a person: a member of the family.
 I’ve heard more ‘retro’ ones like Sheila (for an Australian shepherd dog), or Deirdre or Delilah.
 I suppose all this is fun so long as we don’t anthromorphize them too much and expect them to react in human ways.

 Some dogs’ names are the opposite of what you’d expect, giving an effect which makes you smile.
 Like Beverley the bulldog and Bruiser the whippet.
 If you give a dog a surname instead of a first name – like Willis – it sounds formal, like a way of addressing a public school boy in the old days.
 The same with military names like Nelson or Winston.
 Sometimes a dog gets called after a vehicle, like Bentley or Harley.
 So long as the name is not a joke – that seems mean, and the dog might sense it.

 The main thing is that the name is not confusing for the dog, and you like the sound, as you’re going to be saying it a lot.
 To the dog, it’s just a sound it responds to.
 I like Monty, or Chester (for a big gentle dog).
 I heard of a puppy called Jelly and a dog called Milo.
 Holly was a dog born at Christmas.